MoonPoet/xaprb-src/content/blog/types-and-purposes-of-core-values.md

 > Five primary values guide every action we take:
 >
-> * **What’s right for customers**.
+> * **What's right for customers**.
 We place customers at the center of everything we do.
 We want to exceed customer expectations and build relationships that last a lifetime.
 > * **People as a competitive advantage**.
-We strive to attract, develop, motivate, and retain the best team members — and collaborate across businesses and functions to serve customers.
+We strive to attract, develop, motivate, and retain the best team members --- and collaborate across businesses and functions to serve customers.
 > * **Ethics**.
-We’re committed to the highest standards of integrity, transparency, and principled performance.
+We're committed to the highest standards of integrity, transparency, and principled performance.
 We do the right thing, in the right way, and hold ourselves accountable.
 > * **Diversity and inclusion**.
 We value and promote diversity and inclusion in all aspects of business and at all levels.
 Success comes from inviting and incorporating diverse perspectives.
 > * **Leadership.
-We’re all called to be leaders**.
-We want everyone to lead themselves, lead the team, and lead the business — in service to customers, communities, team members, and shareholders.
+We're all called to be leaders**.
+We want everyone to lead themselves, lead the team, and lead the business --- in service to customers, communities, team members, and shareholders.

 Wells Fargo's [values](https://www.wellsfargo.com/about/corporate/vision-and-values/) are vague and many are non-actionable, like Comcast's.
 But unlike Comcast's, at least Wells Fargo's values are cohesive: each appears to be a statement of things the company "believes in," for whatever that's worth.